 The global leadership of our Board is crucial to our movement’s success.
 Our Trustees bring the innovative vision and energy they have demonstrated in their home countries to leading our global movement.
 Learn more about their work by clicking on their profiles below.

-Sir Ronald Cohen, Chair
+Sir Ronald Cohen, President

-Sir Ronald Cohen, Chairman
+Sir Ronald Cohen, President

 Nick O'Donohoe, Vice Chair